clicknium/clicknium-docs/doc/api/python/uielement/click.md

     &emsp;**yrate**: int
         &emsp;&emsp; y rate percent sets the click position based on click_location.
 When default value is 0, it means no offset.
 If xrate is 1, it means Y of click postion move to right.
 The distance is element's height pixsels.
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation.
-The unit is second.
-Default set is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None